nkuegler/r2_processing/r2prime_calculation/README.md

 # Todos:
-- include R2prime calculation as third step
-- cleanup option (when processing implementation is finished completely)
+- adjust session cleanup and final cleanup scripts to be used by both the R2prime calculatin and the t2 processing